-Our work of the week is Lucie Rie’s Conical Bowl (1971) which is currently on show at the Fitzwilliam Museum in ‘Being Modern’.
+Our work of the week is Lucie Rie’s Conical Bowl (1971).

 Lucie Rie was one of the most important potters of the 20th century.
 Born Lucie Gomperz in Vienna, in 1938 she moved to Britain, where she spent the rest of her life.
 Though retaining conventional vase and bowl shapes, Rie created a highly expressive and original formal language, influenced by traditions ranging from prehistoric pots to Islamic fritware.‘Lucie Rie’s pots reveal an instinct for powerful concision, for the paring back of forms, textures, functions to the essential.
 Her life reveals someone who was able to get to the point’ – Edmund de Waal, artist, potter and author.